fasih31/Virtualbuilder/API_SETUP.md

-# API Setup Guide for VirtuBuild.ai
+# API Setup Guide

-## Required API Keys

-To use all features of VirtuBuild.ai, you need to configure API keys for AI providers:
+VirtuBuild.ai requires API keys from AI providers to function.
+You need at least ONE of the following:

+## Quick Start

+1. Get API keys from your preferred AI provider(s)
+2. Add them to Replit Secrets (lock icon in sidebar)
+3. Restart the application

+## Supported AI Providers

+VirtuBuild.ai works with multiple AI providers.
+Configure at least one:

 ### 1. OpenAI (Required for AI Studio, Website Builder, Game Studio, Bot Studio)
 - Get your API key from: https://platform.openai.com/api-keys